cptwonton/notes/javascript.md

   - extra parameters can be accessed via arguments object, though
 - ES6 added default parameters feature
 - arguments is an array-like object, can be accessed like an array (arguments[0], arguments.length), but does not have slice(), join(), foreach(), etc.
+- can use rest operator:
+  - `function rest(...args) {for (arg of args) {console.log(arg); } }`
+  - ...args will turn all the passed in arguments into an array stored in args
+  - basically, it's an improved version of arguments array-like object that is actually an array